 Is it an academic course?

 It is rigorous but it’s not just for academics.
 The learning will be appropriate to the needs of the students, and we work hard to support less academic students.
-For more information see our ethos page.
+For more information see our KST ethos.

 How do I know if I am the right level for the course?